wanelo/sequel-schema-sharding/README.md

 Read access always starts with the `:shard_for` method, to ensure that the correct database connection and shard name is used.
-Writes will automatically choose the correct shard based on the sharded column, which should never be null.
+Writes will automatically choose the correct shard based on the sharded column.
+Never try to insert records with nil values in sharded columns.

 ## FAQ